New Measurement Sustainable Knowledge Economy

 Many issues confound economists when measuring non-farm, non-industrial productivity, let alone the question of productivity being the right term for emerging economic models.
-The World Bank, for instance, has created a knowledge economy index, but it is filled with traditional productivity measures such as technical journal articles per million people, telephone penetration rates and computers per 1,000 people, along with some rather abstract items like regulatory quality, rule of law and economic barriers.
+The World Bank, for instance, has created a knowledge economy index [now discontinued], but it is filled with traditional productivity measures such as technical journal articles per million people, telephone penetration rates, and computers per 1,000 people, along with some rather abstract items like regulatory quality, rule of law, and economic barriers.
 It says nothing about the utilization of computing, or the value of technical journal articles to a nation’s economy.
 It simply counts output within a fixed period of time.

 New economic models will come in at least two forms: the knowledge economy and the sustainable economy.
 I would argue that the sustainable economy is a superset of the knowledge economy.
 Knowledge must be conserved in much the same way as other resources.